 All of our wall coverings are made from recycled PET felt, providing users with a tackable surface.
 Pin your ideas, favorite photo, or to-do lists that you can’t forget.

-Another benefit of wall applications is that they are easy to install—no need for hammer and nails or any construction work.
+Another benefit of wall applications is that they are easy to install—no need for a hammer and nails or any construction work.
 The self-adhesive backing makes the installation very straightforward.

 Until now, we have primarily focused on the acoustic aspects of wall coverings, acknowledging that they do not solve all sound issues.
-Generally, before you invest in any acoustic solutions, ask yourself what need you’re trying to accommodate.
-For instance, are you really looking for acoustic treatment?
+Generally, before you invest in any acoustic solution, ask yourself what need you’re trying to accommodate.
+For instance, are you looking for acoustic treatment?
 What type of acoustic problem are you facing?
 We help you detect this in one of our other guides.

 Depending on the problem you wish to solve, wall coverings may not be the most suitable solution.
-For instance, if your issue is linked to sound transfers or privacy challenges, consider free-standing room dividers and screens like BuzziBlinds, BuzziScreen or BuzziFalls Standing.
-The good news is that these are going to be available in a printed version with the new BuzziFelt Printed!
-Stay tuned for more news on this.
-So, if you’ve fallen in love with the printed wall applications, you can match them with your favorite free-standing elements.
+For instance, if your issue is linked to sound transfers or privacy challenges, consider free-standing room dividers and screens like BuzziBlinds, BuzziScreen, or BuzziFalls Standing, also available in BuzziFelt Printed designs.
+On the other hand, if you’re looking for aesthetic improvements, you can make your space more visually appealing by playing around with different prints and striking colors.

 All the acoustic wall coverings presented so far are excellent for reducing mid-frequency and high-frequency range noise.
 However, if you wish to optimize the effectiveness, there are a few additional measures you may take.

 Now it’s your turn.
 Be creative and bring back your walls to life.
-Remember, life is too short for boring walls.